elie-benayoun/reflectiz-project/readme.md

 The service will retrieve information from the domain check endpoint of the whois API and the virus total API.
 Once the analysis ran and the data was collected it will be saved in the postgres database under the table **domains_analysis_history**.
 Note that this service will not proceed more than 10 message concurently (in order to avoid errors from the Whois and Virus total APis for too much request, code 429) to update this limit update the environement variable **CONCURENT_MESSAGE_HANDLING** of this service.
-This service will use the RabbitMq3 service and the postgres service
+This service will use the RabbitMq3 service and the postgres service.

 ## Relation between services

-Here is a summary of all the relations between the different services
+Here is a summary of all the relations between the different services.

 ![services relations](./services-relations.png)